 The mesmerizing Jabuticaba remains a fairly slow-growing variety of tree.
 Yet it sometimes attains a height of as much as 147 ft (45 m) if not pruned by man.
 In addition to how its fruit appears, it also displays yet another fascinating trait.

 Its leaves actually display a pinkish-orange color during the youth of the tree.
-However, as the tree ages, these change to a dark green in color.
+However, as the tree ages, these change to dark green in color.
 The white flowers, which develop straight from the trunk and limbs, appear in enormous numbers.

 - Species: P. cauliflora

 Jabuticaba Distribution, Habitat, and Ecology

-Additionally, the Jabuticaba also grows equally well at altitudes of as low as sea level and as high as 3,00 ft (914 m).
+Added to this, the Jabuticaba also grows equally well at altitudes of as low as sea level and as high as 3,00 ft (914 m).
 While all related species evolved as subtropical and can tolerate mild, brief frosts, some species may be marginally more cold-tolerant.